Posse (1993 film): Plot

-When he returns he convinces the townspeople to fight Sheriff Bates by telling them he wants the land for himself to sell to the railroad when it comes through.
-The citizens of Freemanville fight Bates the next day when he rides in.
+When Jesse returns, he convinces a handful of townspeople (but not Carver) to fight Sheriff Bates by telling them the Sheriff wants the land for himself to sell to the railroad when it comes through.
+The citizens of Freemanville fight Bates the next day when he rides in, with Jesse Lee stating that if Freemanville burns, so would Cutterstown before motioning to set off a stick of dynamite.
 As they begin to gain the upper hand, Colonel Graham arrives with his cavalry and a Gatling gun which he uses to cut the people down.
-Jesse charges the gun with a stick of dynamite destroying the gun and killing some of Graham's troops.
+Jesse charges the gun with a stick of dynamite, destroying the gun and killing some of Graham's troops while Weezie and Father Time arrive onto the scene.

 Meanwhile, Carver plans to flee with the deeds to all of the property in Freemanville—all of which are in his name—but is stopped by Papa Joe's daughter Lana (Salli Richardson).
 Father Time shows up just in time to stop Carver from harming Lana.
 Time kills one of Carver's deputies, but is killed by Carver.
 Before Carver can flee, he is stopped by Bates who reveals that they had a deal to split the proceeds from the land 50-50.
 Jesse arrives just in time to hear about the deal, and watches as Carver is betrayed and murdered by Bates.
 Jesse kills Bates in a showdown, finally putting his past demons to rest.
 Colonel Graham captures Lana and orders Jesse into the saloon, where they have a climactic fight resulting in Graham's death and the destruction of the saloon (which Graham had set ablaze).
 Jesse, Obobo, Weezie and Lana watch as the townspeople fight the fire.

 The story ends almost a century later with an old man (Woody Strode) being interviewed by reporters (Reginald Hudlin, Warrington Hudlin) about the black cowboys of the Old West.
 The man, who was a young boy when he met Jesse in Freemanville, gives the reporters a small book that Jesse had given him.

 In the end, a caption goes on to tell that there had been over 8,000 black cowboys in the Old West whose stories had never been told due to omission by Hollywood and others alike.

 Cast

 Release

 Posse was the first film to be released by Gramercy Pictures, which would eventually become Focus Features.
-It grossed $18.2 million in the U.S. and Canadian domestic market, with US$8.555 million in rentals.
+It grossed $18.2 million in the U.S. and Canada and $20 million worldwide.